getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

-let cloudid = null; // Object | Cloudi of the project let id = 56; // Number | The ID of the workflow scheme that the draft belongs to. let issueType = "issueType_example"; // String | The ID of the issue type. apiInstance.cloudidRestApi3WorkflowschemeIdDraftIssuetypeIssueTypeGet(cloudid, id, issueType, (error, data, response) => {
+let cloudid = null; // Object | Cloudi of the project let id = 56; // Number | The ID of the workflow scheme that the draft belongs to. let issueType = "issueType_example"; // String | The ID of the issue type. apiInstance.workflowschemeIdDraftIssuetypeIssueTypeGet(cloudid, id, issueType, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {